-Ball of Foot Pad - a ball of foot pad or metatarsal pad can provide the support the foot needs to prevent the metatarsals or base of your toes from becoming cramped.
+A ball of foot pad or metatarsal pad can provide the support the foot needs to prevent the metatarsals or base of your toes from becoming cramped.
 This can help prevent the pinching of nerves between the bones.

-MLS laser therapy - MLS laser is a cold laser that is very effective in reducing the pain and inflammation in Morton's neuroma.
+MLS laser is a cold laser that is very effective in reducing the pain and inflammation in Morton's neuroma.
 This therapy uses dual wavelengths of infrared light to penetrate deep into the tissue and stimulate regeneration at the cellular level.